Skip to Content

 Modules often draw on international comparisons with a strong Irish (North and South) emphasis.

-All of the optional modules are taught by experts in the area, who have published textbooks and research articles on the topic at hand.
+All of the optional modules are taught by experts in the area, who have published widely in their specialist areas.

 The Optional to Graduate with Quantitative Methods

-Students who wish to benefit from specialist training in quantitative research can undertake a series of dedicated social science research modules over the course of their degree.
+Students who wish to benefit from specialist training in quantitative (survey) research methods can undertake a series of dedicated research methods modules over the course of their degree.
 Successful completion of 80 CATS credits of advanced quantitative research training (four modules) in level 2 and level 3 will receive the enhancement of BSc “with Quantitative Methods” added to the name of the degree awarded.

 Value Added to your Degree